Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Parallel introduction

 \section{Parallel introduction}

 \labelsect{parallel}

 A core law for rely/guarantee concurrency is introducing a parallel composition.
 The following law is taken from our earlier paper~\cite[Sect.\ 8.3]{FMJournalAtomicSteps}.
-Because it is core rely/guarantee concurrency laws we repeat it here for completeness.
+Because it is a core rely/guarantee concurrency law we repeat it here for completeness.
 The parallel introduction law is an abstract version of that of Jones~\cite{Jones83b}.
-The main difference is that it is expressed based on our synchronous algebra primitives and hence an algebraic proof is possible (see~\cite[Sect.\ 8.3]{FMJournalAtomicSteps}). \begin{lawx}[spec-introduce-par]
+The main difference from Jones is that it is expressed based on our synchronous algebra primitives and hence an algebraic proof is possible (see~\cite[Sect.\ 8.3]{FMJournalAtomicSteps}). \begin{lawx}[spec-introduce-par]

 \end{lawx}

 By monotonicity, any preconditions and guarantees can be carried over from the left side of an application of \reflaw*{spec-introduce-par} to the right side and then distributed into the two branches of the parallel.